We share our classrooms and learning areas with a number of different small animals.

 Giant African Land Snails

-Shelly, Sheldon and Mi-shell are our Giant African Land Snails.
-They currently live in Y3 Birch Class and can be observed and studied in their tank by the children.
-They can also be handled with adult supervision (followed by handwashing).
+Meet Sheldon, our Giant African Land Snail.
+Sheldon currently lives in Y4 Hazel Class and can be observed and studied in the tank by the children.
+Sheldon can also be handled with adult supervision (followed by handwashing).

 "I think they are nice gentle creatures.
-They move slowly so they are less likely to escape, but one or two have tried!"
+They move slowly so they are less likely to escape!"
 Megan

 Interesting Giant African Snail facts: